okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 If you use the [Sign-In Widget SDK](https://github.com/okta/okta-signin-widget), CAPTCHA works out of the box.
 If you use any other [Okta SDK](https://developer.okta.com/code/), you need to implement CAPTCHA.
 See [CAPTCHAs](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/CAPTCHA/).

-### Interaction code grant type for embedded authentication
+### Interaction Code grant type for embedded authentication

 To enable a more customized user authentication experience, Okta introduces an extension to the [OAuth 2.0 and OpenID Connect](/docs/concepts/oauth-openid) standard called the [Interaction Code grant type](/docs/concepts/interaction-code/).
 This grant type allows apps using an embedded Okta Sign-In Widget and/or SDK to manage user interactions with the authorization server directly, rather than relying on a browser-based redirect to an authentication component (such as the Sign-In Widget).

 ## Authentication deployment models

-You can divide the Identity Engine user authentication deployment model into three approaches:
+You can divide the Identity Engine deployment model for user authentication into three approaches:

 * **Okta-hosted (redirect) Sign-In Widget**: Use the redirect (Okta-hosted) Sign-In Widget to authenticate your users, then redirect back to your app.
 This is the recommended approach as it's the most secure and fastest to implement.
 * **Embedded Sign-In Widget**: Embed the Sign-In Widget into your own code base to handle the authentication on your servers.
 This provides a balance between complexity and customization.